robertostling/eflomal/README.md

 `--target-prefix-len`, `--target-suffix-len` options.
 In other words, you should be able to pass a raw wordlist to it.

+Note that the default value of the Dirichlet prior (defined in `eflomal.c` as `LEX_ALPHA`) will be *added* to whatever is specified in the priors file.
+This means that integer counts for whatever word forms you have data on are fine in the priors file.

+It s possible to use the special `<NULL>` token in the priors file, in case you want to encourage certain word forms to remain unaligned.
+Currently the `makepriors.py` script does not generate these, and this feature has not been tested yet.

 ## Generating priors

 If you have word alignments from, say, a large dataset you can use these to